Anxiety is a typical reaction to stress. It is a condition that involves nervousness, apprehension, unrealistic fear and worry.

 Exposure and cognitive therapy are also good for patients.At present, drugs approved for post-traumatic stress disorder at this time include the SSRIs, sertraline (Zoloft) and paroxetine (Paxil).

 Phobias are called one person’s severe and excessive fears.
-It is characterized with excessive, unreasonable desire to avoid the feared subject.
+It is characterized by excessive, unreasonable desire to avoid the feared subject.

 In the treatment of phobias, systematic desensitization and exposure therapy were mostly used.
 Thus, benzodiazepines or beta-blockers are sometimes recommended.